 Which Is Better for Engraving?

-Because of its small spot size, a 50 mm lens produces:
+Because of its smaller spot size, a 50 mm lens usually produces:

 - Sharper engraving